robertmc0/modules-test/modules/automation/automation-accounts/README.md

 - Creates Microsoft.Automation automationAccounts resource.
 - Imports modules into automation account if specified.
 - Imports runbooks into automation account if specified.
+- Creates a deployment update schedule if specified.
 - Applies diagnostic settings.
 - Applies a lock to the bastion host if the lock is specified.